 In order to create a great customer experience, there are typically multiple team members needed.

-Here are the most common customer experience roles:
+Here are the most common customer experience positions:

 - Customer support specialists